WT-26/Software-Requirements-Documentation/README.md

 <!-- TODO: come up with a description -->

 ## 3.6 Design Constraints
+### 3.6.1 External Standards and Regulatory Requirements
+a) Data Privacy and Security:
+- FERPA Compliance: The system must comply with the Family Educational Rights and Privacy Act to protect student data and activity records.

+- University Data Governance: The system must follow internal university policies for user data collection, retention, and handling.

+b) Security Standards:
+- OWASP Top 10: The platform must implement security best practices to defend against common web vulnerabilities such as XSS, CSRF, and SQL injection.
+- HTTPS Enforcement: All data exchanges must be secured using HTTPS protocols.

+c) Accessibility Standards:
+- WCAG 2.1 Compliance: The platform must meet the Web Content Accessibility Guidelines 2.1 to support users with disabilities.
+- Responsive Design: Interfaces must adapt across screen sizes and devices to ensure accessibility.

+### 3.6.2 Project Limitations
+a) Time Constraint
+The system must be fully developed, tested, and deployed within a single academic semester (typically 4–5 months).
+Due to this limited timeframe, advanced features such as AI integration, predictive analytics, or comprehensive reporting dashboards are out of scope for the initial release.

+b) Budget Constraint
+The project must exclusively use free and open-source tools and technologies due to the absence of dedicated financial resources.
+No commercial software licenses or paid services may be included.

+c) Resource Availability
+The development team is expected to consist of students or part-time contributors with varying availability and technical expertise.
+This may affect development pace and feature complexity.

+d) Stakeholder Input
+Availability for feedback and user testing from actual stakeholders (e.g., student club members, event approvers, venue managers) may be constrained due to conflicting academic and administrative responsibilities.

+### 3.6.3 Technical Constraints
+a) Framework Mandate
+The system must be developed using the Django (Python) web framework, following university IT department standards.

+b) Database Technology
+Only PostgreSQL and SQLite are approved for database implementation due to internal IT restrictions.

+c) Integration Requirement
+The system must integrate with the university’s Single Sign-On (SSO) solution via OAuth2 or LDAP for secure user authentication.

+d) API Use Compliance
+Any integration with third-party APIs (e.g., Google Calendar, email services) must adhere to the university’s data privacy and security policies.

+### 3.6.4 Platform Constraints
+a) Hosting Environment
+- The platform must be deployable on the university’s Linux-based infrastructure (on-premise or cloud-hosted), limiting the operating system and server stack configurations.

+b) Client Compatibility
+- The system must be accessible through all major modern browsers, including Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge, without relying on any browser-specific features.

+c) Mobile Access
+- A fully native mobile application is not in scope.
+The platform must use responsive web design to ensure usability across smartphones and tablets.

+d) Access Restrictions
+- Access to the system must be restricted to authenticated university members (students, faculty, staff), with features and permissions tailored to their assigned roles.

+###
 ## 3.7 Software System Attributes

 ## 4. Verification